Our Team

 We live here.
 We work here.
 We love here.

-The Toronto Public Space Initiative team are people who live, work, and share a passion for making public space truly ‘public’ in Toronto.
-We are interested in the growth and prosperity of the public space, and we aim to ensure that it continues to be a central part of the city now and into the future.
+The Toronto Public Space Initiative team are people who live, work, and play in Toronto and share a passion for making public space truly ‘public’ in this City.
+We are interested in the growth and prosperity of the public realm and aim to ensure that it continues to be a central part of the city now and into the future.

 Bill is an arts enthusiast who turned to technology because of the